 One of the most popular walks in the park, the trip to the Balconies is not difficult and leads to outstanding views, especially late in the day when the sun paints the cliffs a glowing orange.
 After parking your car walk 50 metres up to Reeds Lookout which provides grandstand views over virtually the entire southern portion of the Grampians.
 Return to the car park and follow the track east through open heathland with impressive views north to Lake Wartook and the Mt Gar Range.

 The track then winds through forest before swinging south to emerge suddenly at the cliff rim 20 metres from the Balconies, two rock slabs jutting from the cliff face.
-Beyond them the jagged peaks of the Serra Range stretch to the horizon.
+Beyond them the wild Valley of Mystery and the jagged peaks of the Serra Range stretch to the horizon.
 It’s a short walk back to the car park.

 Mount Rosea (9.4km, 4.5 hours)